 Her protagonists, are mostly female, in some sort of trouble, middle-classy white British living a similar slice of life, although pushed out of their comfort zone, they are always good girls.
 Don’t get me wrong, I enjoy reading Hannah’s books though, despite the insane explanations in the end her novels are always gripping and hooks you in until the end.
 And her writing has good quality- no one will object that I guess.
 Most people who give her 1 or 2 star reviews are usually unhappy about the ending.

 I loved the ending of this book.
 I think the end chapter was the best part.
 Nicely done!

 I would recommend this book if you like reading mystery.
 Did you see Melody is much better than most trashy-thrillers.
-However I must say Hannah is repeating herself.
-I am looking forward reading something more original from her.
+I am looking forward reading something original again from her.
 She’s a great writer and I will definitely read her next book.

 This book has: